IFAFMultiLA/webapi/README.md

 - Docker with Docker Compose v2 (recommended: run Docker in *rootless* mode)
 - recommended: IDE with Docker Compose support (e.g. PyCharm Professional, VSCode)
+- Python 3.11 if not running the web application in a docker container (see *Option 1: Using a venv on the local machine*)

 ## Software and frameworks used in this project